diogomatheus/diogomatheus.github.io/_posts/2019-02-01-education.md

 ---
-layout: post
+title: "Education must also train one for quick, resolute and effective thinking"
-title:  "Education must also train one for quick, resolute and effective thinking."
+image: assets/images/3.jpg
 categories: [ Jekyll, tutorial ]
-image: assets/images/3.jpg
+tags: []
 ---
 There are lots of powerful things you can do with the Markdown editor